-As coordination improves he will reach the developmental milestones of learning to kick and throw a ball, climb up stairs, and even use the television (probably better than you!).
+As coordination improves he will reach the milestones of learning to kick and throw a ball, climb up stairs, and even use the television (probably better than you!).

-He might become easily frustrated and may have temper tantrums, but he will also be excited to make new discoveries and be proud of his emerging independence during these years of toddler development.
+He might become easily frustrated and may have temper tantrums, but he will also be excited to make new discoveries and be proud of his emerging independence during these years of development.

-She will reach the developmental milestones of being able to recognize and realize the feelings of others and will begin developing the ability to think beyond her own needs more consistently.
+She will reach the milestones of being able to recognize and realize the feelings of others and will begin developing the ability to think beyond her own needs more consistently.

 This is the stage of "why" and you will be peppered with a continual string of questions.

 Your child's inquisitive nature will help her learn about the world and develop social skills.